 They are not only a rich source of iron, selenium, zinc, and folate but a great source of coenzyme Q10 as well, an enzyme that can aid in the prevention and treatment of certain diseases.
 They are additionally a great source of vitamins.

 In bodybuilding, chicken hearts are increasingly growing in popularity.
 This is because they tend to be nutrient-dense, supplying the body with key nutrients like iron, selenium, vitamin B-12, zinc, and co-enzyme B12.
 They are also more affordable than the classic cuts of meat.
-See the following nutritional information provided by the USDA.

 Kelly